tzolov/ambari-gemfire/README.md

 ```
 #### Use the plugin to deploy Geode cluster via Ambari
 1. Login to Ambari server
-2. Form the `Services` view press `Actions`/`+Add Services` option.
+2. Open the `Services` view and click on `Actions`/`+Add Services` button.
-3. Then choose `Geode` service and press `Next`.
+3. Select the `Geode` service from the list and press `Next`.
 4. Select a host for the Geode Locator component and press `Next`.
 5. Select hosts for the Goede Server components.
-Note that you can not collocate Geode Locator with Geode Servers!
+You can not collocate Geode Locator with Geode Servers!
 6. Press `Next`.
 7. Open the geode-site.xml configuration panel.
-By default the geode plugin will check if the `geode.installation.file.path` points to a valid geode tarball.
-If no tarball is present locally the plugin will use `geode.installation.file.download.url` to download one.
-By the default plugin will use the: https://dl.dropboxusercontent.com/u/79241625/apache-geode-1.0.0-incubating-SNAPSHOT.tar.gz tarball.
-You can modify the download URL or provide the geode tarball locally by set `geode.installation.file.path`.
-Note that the local tarball must be present on all servers and locators at the same path.
+By default the plugin will check if the `geode.installation.file.path` points to a valid Geode tarball.
+If the tarball is not available the plugin will use `geode.installation.file.download.url` to download it.
+By default plugin will use this URL to download the Geode tarball: https://dl.dropboxusercontent.com/u/79241625/apache-geode-1.0.0-incubating-SNAPSHOT.tar.gz tarball.
+You can change the download URL or provide a Geode tarball locally by setting the `geode.installation.file.path`.
+Note that the local tarball must be provided to all servers and locators at the same path location.
 8. Press `Next` to finish the deployment.